-Daemen College is located on a 46.5 acre campus in Amherst, N.Y.
-The suburban location provides Daemen students ready access to the vibrant Buffalo-Niagara region, while enjoying the charm of a beautiful and welcoming campus.
+Daemen University is located on a 46.5-acre campus in Amherst, New York.
+The suburban location enables students of the university to have ready access to the vibrant Buffalo-Niagara region while enjoying the charm of a beautifully landscaped campus.
 Daemen is easily accessible by major rail, plane, and motor routes servicing Buffalo.
-The college is less than 5 minutes from Exit 50 of the New York State Thruway.
-The Buffalo Niagara International Airport, serviced by most major airlines, is a 15-minute drive from Daemen’s campus.
+The university is less than five minutes from exit 50 of the New York State Thruway.
+The Buffalo Niagara International Airport, serviced by most major airlines, is a 15-minute drive from the campus.

 Buildings and Facilities

 - Academic and Wellness Center (AWC), located across from Daemen’s Main Street campus, houses the fitness center and recreation space, as well as state-of-the-art classrooms for physical therapy, athletic training, and health promotion.

 - Alumni House is the home of alumni and publication offices.

 - Athletics Complex houses the Lumsden Gymnasium as well as the university’s intercollegiate athletic offices and athletic training room.

 - Business Building includes faculty offices, classrooms, a computer lab, and a student lounge, as well as the Office of Information Technology.

 - Campus Apartments, housing approximately 384 students, is a complex of seven two-story apartment-style buildings, typically providing housing for upperclassmen students.
 Each apartment has four bedrooms, two bathrooms, a living room, and a kitchen.
 Laundry facilities are available on each floor.

 - Canavan Hall is a five-story, suite-style residence hall, housing approximately 260 students, primarily used as first-year and new student housing.
 Two bedrooms share one bathroom.
 Lounges and laundry facilities are available on each floor.